rakibhasansohag/Web-Design-Projects/React-Projects/team-manage/Requirement.md

 Task 10 : the date filed will be automatically filled with the current date Task 11 : there will be an delete button in the completed box that will delete the task from the completed box Task 12 : if the pending || completed || team members is empty then it will show a message that there is no task || member || completed task

- -->
+Task 13 : automatic input focus when user enter the website or refresh the website or click the edit or add button -->

 <!--